 Heads of Laboratories

 As large amounts of genetic data, such as genome sequences, have been generated, the field of bioinformatics has become essential for processing and analyzing biological information.
-Dr. Siggia’s laboratory uses the bioinformatics approach to study gene control in bacteria, yeast and flies, inventing probability-based models to discern the regulatory patterns involved in gene expression.
+Dr. Siggia’s laboratory uses the bioinformatics approach to study gene control in bacteria, yeast and flies, inventing probability-based models to discern the regulatory patterns involved in gene expression and other biological processes.

 Genetics and genome sequencing have supplied an extensive parts list for how to create an embryo, yet it is still impossible to construct a precise description of the process from genome scale data.
 Existing models of signaling pathways have too many parameters to fit experimentally and ignore the complexities of cell biology.
 Dr. Siggia’s group works to develop mathematical models that apply broadly to biological problems.

 Dr. Siggia’s group has recently developed mathematical descriptions for embryonic patterning, which encapsulate how a field of cells can react to an external signal and coordinate among themselves to choose between three discrete fates.
 The resulting mathematics is geometric and naturally meshes with the phenomenological concepts from the pre-molecular era of embryology.

 The Siggia lab has developed a phenotypic model for vulva patterning in C. elegans, which requires a parameter for each new allele, but then can predict the matrix of crosses between all pairs of alleles.
 Ongoing experiments with Rockefeller’s Shai Shaham aim to test predictions of this theory.